 Now, what does this all mean for us?

-The cost of our green coffee prices has risen across the board, with our blenders (the lots used for Pacemaker and Sweet Tooth blends) coping the worst of this inflation: the value stands around 50%+—double the cost compared to lots bought just a few months ago, same grade and origin.
+The cost of our green coffee prices has risen across the board, with our blenders (the lots used for Pacemaker and Sweet Tooth blends) copping the worst of this inflation: the value stands around 50%+—double the cost compared to lots bought just a few months ago, same grade and origin.
 This doesn’t even reflect the inflation of other goods and services needed in our daily operations: rent, gas, electricity, etc.

 Plainly speaking, this cost rise is just impossible to absorb if we want to keep operating sustainably and maintain our quality and consistency standards untouched.
 We must increase our coffee prices; the alternative would be to buy a cheaper, lower-grade product but that’s definitely not part of our ethos and vision.
 This is why you’ll see a different price structure—in wholesale and retail—from June 2022 onwards.